mecotrade/kidtracker/README.md

 becomes red in this case, and a siren sound is played until the marker is clicked.
 Marker clicking results moving it on top and switching kid select.
 When kid select is switched, the selected device marker goes on top.

+Device can send audio messages and (if equipped with camera) snapshots to the application.
+When new message of this kind arrives, the device marker becomes blue, and the vintage phone ring sound is played until the marker is clicked.
+As in the alarm case, marker clicking results moving it on top and switching kid select.

 #### Timestamps
 Anywhere in UI timestamps are clickable, and by a click can be switched between absolute date